Chunggkeys/MACFE_Dashboard/MACEV_MK.2/Voltage_IO_Testing/ReadMe.md

 - **Time is already installed with python**

 ### Wiring
 There are two constraints for wiring.
 The LED pin used in the monitoring function is set to GPIO 25 but can be changed by the user.
-The voltage_test() and push_voltage() requires pwm pins so the user can only use GPIO 23, GPIO 26, or GPIO 1
+The voltage_test() and push_voltage() requires pwm pins so the user can only use pins GPIO 23 and GPIO 26 on Raspberry Pi 3B.
+If using Raspberry Pi 4, the pwm pins should be changed to GPIO 12 and GPIO 13

 [Pin Layout for Pi 3B](https://pi4j.com/1.2/images/j8header-3b.png)
 ## Authors